Expert medical and surgical care in Thailand

 Sleep Apnoea Surgery Cost in Thailand

-Sleep apnoea surgery in Thailand typically costs between $3,000 and $5,400, depending on the procedure and complexity.
-UPPP sits at the lower end, while multi-level surgery or MMA costs significantly more.
+Sleep apnoea surgery in Thailand typically costs between $3,000 and $14,000, depending on the procedure and complexity.
+UPPP sits at the lower end of the range, multi-level soft-tissue surgery sits in the middle, and maxillomandibular advancement sits at the upper end.
 Hypoglossal nerve stimulation is quoted separately due to the implant cost.

 Cost Breakdown